mattwatsoncodes/clarity/readme.txt

 Give your users an idea of what a page template looks like before they choose it.

-Created by [Make Do](http://makedo.in/), this plugin that takes over the 'add new' page screen, and displays a visual picker for the page hierarchy and the page template.
+Created by [Make Do](http://makedo.in/), this plugin that takes over the 'add new' page screen, and displays a visual picker to let you choose the page hierarchy and the page template.

 If you are using this plugin in your project [we would love to hear about it](mailto:hello@makedo.in).